RaphaelCezarCoutinho/FIve-Second-Rule/README.md

 You can find the scripts that I was directly involved in :
 Five-Second-Rule/FIVE_SECOND_RULE/Assets/Scripts/

-If you want to test the project, you can download this repo and add it as a project to Unity HUB, the Unity version used for it was 2021.2.9f1.
+If you want to run the project, you can download this repo and add it as a project to Unity HUB, the Unity version used for it was 2021.2.9f1.